hillaryychan/COMP3231/notes/03_Concurrency-and-Synchronisation.md

 This works due to _strict alternation_ of each process taking turns.
 It does have the following **disadvantages**:

-* busy waiting
-* process must wait its turn while the other process is doing something else.
+* busy waiting - a process must wait its turn while the other process is doing something else.
 If there are many processes, all of them must wait their turn.
-This does not guarantee progress and overall is a **poor solutions** when processes require the critical section for differing durations
+This does not guarantee progress and overall is a **poor solution** when processes require the critical section for differing durations

 ### Mutual Exclusion Solutions by Disabling Interrupts

 The solution goes like this:

-Before entering a critical region, we disable interrupts.
+* before entering a critical region, we disable interrupts.
-After leaving the critical region, we enable interrupts.
+* after leaving the critical region, we enable interrupts.

 This is a nice simple solution that works only on uniprocessor machines.
 It has the following **disadvantages**;